 Stuart graduated from Princeton University with a B.A. in biochemistry, and obtained his M.D. from Weill-Cornell College of Medicine in New York City.
 He trained in general surgery at Duke University in Durham, North Carolina, and completed a transplant fellowship at the University of Wisconsin-Madison.

 He was introduced to Gordon College during his youth when he attended Black Rock Congregational Church in Fairfield, Connecticut where Dr. Stanley R. Allaby, a Gordon College and Gordon-Conwell Theological Seminary graduate, served as senior pastor.
-Stuart has strong family ties to the College: his son David and daughter-in-law Stephanie, are 2012 graduates of Gordon College and live in Hamilton; his son Peter attends Gordon as a member of the class of 2016; and two of his nephews, Robert and Stuart, are Gordon alumni.
+Stuart has strong family ties to the College: his son David and daughter-in-law Stephanie, are 2012 graduates of Gordon College and live in Hamilton; his son Peter is a 2016 graduate and is currently pursuing a masters in education at Gordon; and two of his nephews, Robert and Stuart, are Gordon alumni.
 Dr. Knechtle’s oldest son, William, lives in Durham with his wife, Juliana.

 Stuart and Mary Banks are members of Blacknall Presbyterian Church, Durham.
 Stuart has taught Sunday School and served as elder in their previous churches in Madison, Wisconsin.
 Mary Banks is a pediatric nurse and parish nurse by background and recently published a book, Glory in the Mourning, about their family story of loss and restoration.
 Stuart’s hobbies include gardening, cycling, tennis, cross-country skiing, and rowing, and he enjoys playing the piano.
 His favorite book is Dostoevsky’s The Brothers Karamazov, and his favorite Christian author is C. S. Lewis.